 Allegheny County Real Estate Tax Assessments 2013 Headlines

-This article will provide readers with the latest updates concerning the Allegheny County assessments.
+This article will provide readers with the latest updates concerning the Allegheny County real estate tax assessments 2013.
 The latest three developments are as follows:

 - The City of Pittsburgh’s proposed 30% decrease for 2013 millage rates.

-- County Executive Rich Fitzgerald’s proposed legislation,which would provide property owners with a second chance to appeal their 2013 assessment value.
+- County Executive Rich Fitzgerald’s proposed legislation,which would provide property owners with a second chance to appeal their 2013 Allegheny County real estate tax assessment value.

 - The class action lawsuit that was filed last week on behalf of property owners against the Board of Property Assessments Appeals and Review (BPAAR) and Allegheny County.

 The 2013 Proposed Millage Rates in the City of Pittsburgh

 The City of Pittsburgh confirmed this week that the 2013 millage rates across Allegheny County are going to be decreased as a result of the Allegheny County real estate tax assessment 2013.

 Legally, taxing entities are not permitted to realize more than a 5% increase in real estate tax revenue in any given reassessment year.
 Because of this anti-windfall statute, taxing entities across the county have been scrambling to determine the accurate assessment values in their area so they can meet the deadline in setting their respective millage rates.